Classification of the conjugacy classes of $\widetilde{\mathrm{SL}}(2,\mathbb{R})$: Conjugacy classes of SL (2,R)

-\end{thm} \begin{proof} By Corollary \ref{nvpi} and Lemma \ref{cnjpsl}, we know that the conjugacy classes listed above are all inequivalent and represent all of $\SLt_2(\R)$.
-Hence, it only remains for us to check the length$^{\sharp}$ of each class, which we know by Proposition \ref{lcinv} to be conjugacy invariant.
+\end{thm} \begin{proof} By Proposition \ref{nvpi}, the conjugacy classes listed above are all inequivalent and represent all of $\SLt_2(\R)$.
+It only remains for us to check the value of $\ell^{\sharp}$ of each class, which we know by Proposition \ref{lcinv} to be conjugacy invariant.